Do you want to look “kawaii” when wearing headphones? Take a look at the cutest headphones in 2022.

 However, as a parent, you’ll be pleased to know the FosPower headphones have a built-in volume limiter.
 It’s set to 85dB, which should prevent your kids from blasting their music.

-On top of that, headphones are flexible and twistable in all directions without causing any damage to the drivers.
+On top of that, the wired headphones are flexible and twistable in all directions without causing any damage to the drivers.
 Sadly, they don’t come with splashproof protection.

 While they lack flashiness, they at least protect your kid’s hearing with 2 volume modes.

-Another kid-friendly headphone but now with 2 volume options: 85dB and 94dB.
+These kid-friendly headphones have 2 volume options: 85dB and 94dB.
 One mode is for home use, whereas the other is meant for traveling.

 While the design isn’t as exciting-looking as with FosPower headphones, the iClever kids headphones come in many colors.
 The in-line controls let you navigate playback and answer phone calls.